 The Invention Rooms contain an advanced hackspace for members of the College, and a mixture of workshops and interactive spaces where members of the local community can connect with the College’s research through a series of programmes and activities.

 The I-HUB, our new translation and innovation hub, provides a place for start-ups and major technology partners to work alongside members of our academic community and gain access to laboratories, incubators and flexible workspaces.

 An enterprise culture

-We provide the support and infrastructure to set up businesses and license technologies, helping our research to reach the people who need and want it the most.
+We provide the support and infrastructure to set up businesses and license technologies to set up businesses and license technologies, helping our research to reach the people who need it the most.